What Does it Take to Be a Computer User Support Specialist?

 Computer User Support Specialists who work in District of Columbia, California, or New Jersey, make the highest salaries.

-How much do Computer User Support Specialists make in different U.S. states?
+How much do Computer User Support Specialists make in each U.S. state?

 |State||Annual Mean Salary|